lowRISC/opentitan/doc/ug/github_notes.md

 `master` on both `origin` and `upstream` so everything is in sync at master).

-At this point the conflicts have been cleared and the local repo can be used as expected.
+At this point the conflicts have been cleared and the local repository can be used as expected.

 You may find it useful to change the default for the way git reports conflicts in a file.
 See [Take the pain out of git conflict resolution: use diff3](https://blog.nilbus.com/take-the-pain-out-of-git-conflict-resolution-use-diff3/)

 ## Downloading a pull request to our local repo

-With the commands below, you can checkout a pull request from the upstream repo to your local repo.
+With the commands below, you can checkout a pull request from the upstream repository to your local repo.

 ```console